Skilled Trades Ontario Logo

 If successful in the exam, you would pay a fee to be issued a Certificate of Qualification in that trade.
 The Trade Equivalency Assessment is only available in trades with certifying exams.

-Retrieved from: Trade Equivalency Assessment – Skilled Trades Ontario
+For more information, visit Trade Equivalency Assessment – Skilled Trades Ontario

 Section 2 – Workforce Profile